dannil/scb-java-client/README.md

 ```

 If you're interested in fetching all JSON data from a particular table that hasn't been
+implemented as a client or if you want the response to be the original unformatted JSON,
-implemented as a client, you may use the method getRawData().
+you may use the method getRawData().
 ```java
 // Specify the table to retrieve from.
 The response will be a JSON string containing all the
 // available data from our specified table.